ryu-qqq/AuthHub/docs/coding_convention/02-domain-layer/exception/exception-archunit-guide.md

 java.lang.AssertionError: Architecture Violation [Priority: MEDIUM] -
 Rule 'no classes that reside in a package '..domain..exception..' should be annotated with @lombok.Getter' was violated (1 times):
-Class <com.ryuqq.authhub.domain.order.exception.OrderNotFoundException> is annotated with @Getter in (OrderNotFoundException.java:5)
+Class <com.ryuqq.domain.order.exception.OrderNotFoundException> is annotated with @Getter in (OrderNotFoundException.java:5)
 ```

 **조치 방법**: